 - Tri Mode Ethernet MAC core. - Gigabit Ethernet PCS/PMA core. - AXI Ethernet Buffer.
 Features like 'TX and RX TCP/UDP Partial Checksum offload', 'IPv4 TX and RX TCP/UDP full checksum offload', 'TX and RX VLAN stripping, tagging' and 'Extended filtering for multicast frames' are provided using this helper core.
-The details related to these features are described in this document.
+The details related to these features are described in this document. - Timer Synchronization core (Timer Sync): This core synchronizes the timer in the selected format from the system clock domain into the core clock domain.

-- (1) This interface is present only in MII, GMII or RGMII modes.
-It is not present in SGMII or 1000BaseX modes. - (2) This interface and GigPCS/PMA module are present only in SGMII or 1000BaseX modes. - (3) AVB Interfaces are present only when AVB mode is enabled.
+(1) This interface is present only in MII, GMII or RGMII modes.
+It is not present in SGMII or 1000BaseX modes.

+- (2) This interface and GigPCS/PMA module are present only in SGMII or 1000BaseX modes. - (3) AVB Interfaces are present only when AVB mode is enabled.